 High Efficiency Push Back Pallet Racking

-The greatest advantage to push back rack is that it is highly efficient.
+The greatest advantage to a push back racking system is that it is highly efficient.
 The pallets flow to the front of the rack for picking.
 This offers you much faster pick times than drive in rack.
-You are also able to store different SKU’s on each level within a single bay which gives you better selectivity … Continue reading High Efficiency Push Back Pallet Racking
+You are also able to store different SKU’s on each level within a single bay which gives you … Continue reading High Efficiency Push Back Pallet Racking

-The greatest advantage to push back rack is that it is highly efficient.
+The greatest advantage to a push back racking system is that it is highly efficient.
 The pallets flow to the front of the rack for picking.
 This offers you much faster pick times than drive in rack.
 You are also able to store different SKU’s on each level within a single bay which gives you better selectivity than drive-in rack systems.

 Push back pallet racking offers more storage per square foot by eliminating aisles that are required in selective pallet rack systems.
 The number of aisles you can eliminate depends on how many pallets deep you can store.
 Pushback rack allows you to store a larger number of pallets, larger number of SKU while giving you a larger number of pick faces.

 Pushback sliding shelves are very popular with food distributors with high pallet through put.
 It allow them to push more pallets through the rack and out the door which increases profits.
 Push-back storage racks are ideal for coolers and freezers where you have a high cost per square foot because it helps you maximize your storage space and increase efficiency.
 Besides, nobody wants to spend any longer in a freezer than they have to.